 - Develop a critical understanding of the fundamental principles which underpin strength and conditioning practice

-- Learn to safely and effectively coach a wide range of strength and conditioning training methods including weightlifting, resistance, plyometric, speed, agility, aerobic, anaerobic and mobility training
+- Learn a wide range of strength and conditioning training approaches including movement skills, weightlifting, resistance, plyometric, speed, agility, aerobic and anaerobic training methods

 - Learn how to analyse and evaluate performance needs

-- Design and deliver training programmes with the goals of improving health and wellbeing, optimising performance and minimising the likelihood of injury
+- Learn how to design and deliver training programmes with the goals of improving health and wellbeing, optimising performance and minimising the likelihood of injury

 - Be able to work with all levels, from the recreational exerciser to the elite athlete